Criteria for posterior consistency

+for all $\eta,\eta'$.
+Therefore Kullback-Leibler neighbourhoods do not have any extent in the $\tht$-direction and no prior can be a Kullback-Leibler prior in this model.
+(See example~\ref{ex:fixedwidthdomain} for more.) \end{example}

 Totally-boundedness of the model is a restrictive condition: in the case of Schwartz's theorem that condition can be mitigated in several distinct ways, for example by use of the so-called \emph{Le~Cam-dimension} of the model \cite{LeCam73}.
 An extension for non-totally-bounded models of a more Bayesian flavour is due to Barron (see, for example, \cite{Barron99} and section~4.4.2 of \cite{Ghosh03}), who demonstrates posterior consistency for Kullback-Leibler priors, based on a partition of the model into a subset of bounded Hellinger metric entropy and a subset of negligibly small prior mass.
-Extension of Schwartz's theorem to posterior rates of convergence \cite{Ghosal00} applies Barron's sieve idea and a more intricate minimax argument \cite{Birge83,Birge84} to a shrinking sequence of Hellinger neighbourhoods and employs a more specific, rate-related version of the Kullback-Leibler condition (\ref{eq:KLprior}) for the prior.
-More recently, Walker has proposed a method that does not depend on finite covers but strengthens condition (\ref{eq:KLprior}) with a summability condition \cite{Walker04}. \begin{theorem} (Walker (2004))\\ Let the model $\scrP$ be Hellinger separable and let $X_1, X_2, \ldots$ be $\iid-P_0$ for some $P_0\in\scrP$.
+More recently, Walker has proposed a method that does not depend on finite covers but strengthens condition (\ref{eq:KLprior}) with a summability condition \cite{Walker04}.
+(For more, see subsection~\ref{sub:walker}.) \begin{theorem} (Walker (2004))\\ Let the model $\scrP$ be Hellinger separable and let $X_1, X_2, \ldots$ be $\iid-P_0$ for some $P_0\in\scrP$.
 Let $\ep>0$ be given and let $\{V_i:i\geq1\}$ be a countable cover of $\scrP$ by balls of a radius $0<\delta<\ep$.
 If $\Pi$ is a Kullback-Leibler prior and in addition,

-then $\Pi(\,H(P,P_0)>\ep\,|\,X_1,\ldots,X_n\,)\convas{P_0}0$. \end{theorem} It appears that, thus far, no clear relationship between Schwartz's and Walker's theorems has been established.
+then $\Pi(\,P\in\scrP\,:\,H(P,P_0)>\ep\,|\,X_1,\ldots,X_n\,)\convas{P_0}0$. \end{theorem} It appears that, thus far, no clear relationship between Schwartz's and Walker's theorems has been established.
 Particularly, while Schwartz's theorem poses only a \emph{lower bound} for prior mass (around $P_0$), Walker's theorem also requires an \emph{upper bound} on prior mass (further away from $P_0$), suggesting that theorems~\ref{thm:schwartz} and~\ref{thm:walker} differ materially rather than superficially.